Treer/FreeBSD-ports/README.md

 * Add realtime traffic features to LCDproc
 * Update UI to use Bootstrap

-## Installtion ##
+## Installation ##

-You type these commands in the web UI, via Diagnostics -> Command Prompt -> Execute Shell Command
+You can type these commands into the web GUI, via Diagnostics -> Command Prompt -> Execute Shell Command

 Install the freetype2 library:
 ```